 - Mad Scientist: The Baro have it as their hat.
 Not evil, just ridiculously impractical and really enamoured with knowledge.
 They're also Totally Radical, for some reason.

 - Multicultural Alien Planet: Mars has three sentient races that we know of.
-Green Martians tend to be farmers, the Geborga are scientists, although not so proud these days, and the rock people who live in the caves are very, very mysterious and psychic.
+Green Martians tend to be farmers, the Geborga are scientists, although not so proud these days, and the Volotrum (or "the Dark Ones") who live in the caves are very, very mysterious and psychic.

 - Power Crystal: The Mindstones attach themselves to your forehead, granting you Psychic Powers along with a Power Makeover.